mongodb/docs-cluster-to-cluster-sync/source/includes/fact-oplog-background.rst

-Removing older operations from the oplog of the source cluster
-before ``mongosync`` applies them to the destination cluster causes the migration to fail and ``mongosync`` to exit.
+``mongosync`` applies operations in the ``oplog`` to the data on the destination cluster.
+When older operations roll off the ``oplog`` on the source cluster, the sync fails and ``mongosync`` exits.

 During initial sync, ``mongosync`` may apply operations at a slower rate.
-Once ``mongosync`` completes its initial sync, it applies changes to faster to catch up with the source cluster.
+After ``mongosync`` completes the initial sync, it applies changes faster and stays more current in the source cluster ``oplog``.

-If you expect the ``mongosync`` replication lag to become larger than the :term:`oplog window` or if you plan to pause sync for an extended period of time, use the :setting:`~replication.oplogSizeMB` to increase the size of the oplog on the source cluster.
+If you anticipate syncing a large data set, or if you plan to pause synchronization for an extended period of time, you might exceed the :term:oplog window.
+Use the :setting:~replication.oplogSizeMB setting to increase the size of the ``oplog`` on the source cluster.